Omar-Rahwanji/Omar-Rahwanji/README.md

 >>
 >> Learning new technologies is what I always try 🔄;
 >>
->> Being a good team player will always bring your time to a moment of a victory ⚔;
+>> Being a good team player will always bring your team to a moment of a victory ⚔;
 >>
 >> The moment of Putting a smile on your customer's face is irreplaceable 😄;